 The manual mill I have, the Country Living Grain Mill, is well known in the prepper community because it is built like a tank.

-You can check out the Country Living mill here on my Amazon affiliate link.
-If you purchase anything, I get money for beans and bullets at no additional cost to you.”
+You can check out the Country Living mill on my Amazon affiliate link.
+I get money for beans and bullets at no additional cost if you purchase anything.”
 Country Living Mill

 Chart #1 Shelf-life of Wheat

 Mylar Bag and O2 Absorber or #10 Can

 |8 months||12 months||Not Recommended|